tobiashaas/AI-Chat-Agent/README.md

 ---

-## 🎉 Viel Erfolg mit Ihrem lokalen AI-Stack!
+## 🎉 Enjoy your local AI stack!

-**Haben Sie Fragen oder Feedback?
-Erstellen Sie gerne ein Issue! 🚀**
+**Questions or feedback?
+Please create an issue! 🚀**

 ---

-*Entwickelt mit ❤️ für die Open Source AI Community*
+*Developed with ❤️ for the Open Source AI Community*